coo1y/painaidee-ai/README.md

    TAVILY_API_KEY = "tvly-..."   # optional
    ```

 4. Deploy.
-On first launch the app can auto-ingest via `run_ingestion()`.
+On first launch the app can auto-ingest via `run_ingestion()`

-**Cold start note:** embedding ~29k documents on first Cloud boot is slow/costly.
-Prefer a pre-built index workflow or a trimmed dataset for demos.
-The Evaluation
+   (highlight filters keep the index to hundreds of documents, not the full
+   ~29k-row dump).

-page uses precomputed numbers so it does not call the eval APIs live.
+The Evaluation page uses precomputed numbers so it does not call the eval APIs
+live.

 ---